mrbusche/backseatfan.com/_posts/2009-10-26-percy-harvin-kickoff-return-td.md

   </p>

   <p>
     Minnesota Viking's Percy Harvin 88 yard Kickoff Return TD vs the Pittsburgh Steelers.
-I love how the announcer almost says &#8220;act like a..&#8221; (man) about Jeff Reed.
+I love how the announcer almost says "act like a.." (man) about Jeff Reed.
 They just kill him, as they should.
   </p>
 </div>